 5. Brake Pads Are Visibly Worn

-Most cars have disc brakes which have a brake fluid-filled hydraulic system that triggers a pair of padded clamps or calipers.
+Most cars have disc brakes that have a fluid-filled hydraulic system that triggers a pair of padded clamps or calipers.
 These calipers are squeezed together onto a disc or rotor.
 This causes friction to stop the car.
-Over time, this action causes the brake pads to wear away.
-You can check the thickness of your brake pads by checking between the spokes of your wheel.
+Over time, this action causes the pads to wear away.
+You can check the thickness of your pads by checking between the spokes of your wheel.
 Once you spot the shiny rotor, look near the outer edge for the metal caliper.
-Between the caliper and rotor are the brake pads.
-In general, brake pads should be at least 1/4″ thick.
-If your brake pads seem thin, it’s time to get them replaced.
+Between the caliper and rotor are the pads.
+In general, pads should be at least 1/4″ thick.
+If your pads seem thin, it’s time to get them replaced.